About The Puff Flower Stitch

 The puff flower is such a cute stitch to add to your crochet collection.
 It has so many uses and I’ve even seen it used in crochet blankets.

-It’s a quick and easy flower to make once you get the steps down and beautiful addition to any item.
+It’s a quick and easy puff flower to make once you get the steps down and a beautiful addition to any item.
 Just think about all the uses this flower can be used for!

 Recently I used the puff flower on a Unicorn Headphone Wrap.